 Click here to find the locations of the flak towers

-The French army was in charge of destroying the flak tower in Humboldthain, but as it is located right next to the railroad, which was partly administered by the Soviet occupying forces, only half of the bunker was blown up.
-If the railroad was damaged in the blast, the French troops risked a diplomatic crisis with the Soviets.
+The French army was in charge of the demolition of the flak tower in Humboldthain.
+However, due to its proximity to the railroad, which was partially adminisitered by the Soviet occupying forces, only half of the bunker was blown up.

 Where: